 This Form can be purchased from the designated Head post Offices/Post Offices throughout the country against cash payment of Rs.30/- (Rupees Thirty Only).
 Each such Form can be used only once and only for one examination.
 In case of any difficulty in obtaining Application Forms from the designated HPOs/ POs, the candidates should immediately contact the concerned post Master or UPSC’s “FORMS SUPPLY MONITORING CELL” over Telephone No. 011-23389366/ FAX No. 011-23387310.
 It may be noted that all offline applications, if any, received from candidates residing in normal areas/ abroad, shall be summarily rejected by the Commission.
 The option of offline application is available only to candidates residing in specified remote areas.

 IFS Exam consists of question from the compulsory and optional subject taken by the candidatefrom the given list.

 IFS Exam Pattern

-IFS exam consists of a written test comprising of the following given papers and Personality test of such candidates who qualify on the basis of the written examination
+IFS exam consists of a screening test (same as that of Civil Services Exam's Priliminary Test) followed by a main written test comprising of the following given papers and Personality test of such candidates who qualify on the basis of the written examination